 Bruised Reed by Richard Sibbes

-To counter the idea that Puritans were so focused on sin, and too ready to make men feel to feel like miserable wretches, or make us all into stuffy boring people afraid to really live.
-I read this one about ten years ago, and return to my favorite passages from time to time.
+I am offering this two part post to counter the idea that Puritans were so focused on sin, and too ready to make men feel to feel like miserable wretches, or make us all into stuffy boring people afraid to really live.
+I read this particular Puritan book about ten years ago, and return to my favorite passages from time to time.
 This book points us to see more clearly the gentleness of God, the faithfulness of God, the greatness of His Mercy, and the glory of His steadfast love.
-This particular work was originally published in 1630.
+The Bruised Reed was originally published in 1630.
 1

 All quotes are from the Kindle edition, with electronic locations or pages indicated.
 From the intro, or letter to Christian Readers: